Building Trustworthy AI

 While TEE security and privacy guarantees fall short of pure cryptography, they are widely deployed, efficient, and easier for the average programmer to use.

 5.2.2 Edge Processing

-We recommend that designers of data-intensive distributed systems consider ways to limit the amount of data pooled in centralized services, and consider moving more compute onto a user’s device, where this is possible.
+We recommend that designers of data-intensive distributed systems consider ways to limit the amount of data pooled in centralized services, and how to move more compute onto a user’s device, where possible.

 5.2.3 Attestable Runtime

 The ability to report, monitor, and correlate potential errors during operation is also a critical component of reliability.

 Point-wise reliability, also known as real-time anomaly detection, is an increasingly important approach in the prevention as well as logging of catastrophic failures.

 Implementing a computing infrastructure with attestable properties helps reduce potential attacks on models during use.